bastiandoetsch/nordvpn-best-server/README.md

 This script determines the recommended server for the given country based on load and creates an OpenVPN config at `/etc/openvpn/nord.conf` based on that.

 ## Prerequisites
-1. A template OpenVPN config, the script assumes it's at `/etc/openvpn/nord-template.conf`.
-This can be any NordVPN config that contains the certificates.
-2. curl, dig, bash and jq must be installed
+1. curl, dig, bash and jq must be installed
-3. A post-initialization script that is located at `/etc/openvpn/up.sh`
+2. A post-initialization script that is located at `/etc/openvpn/up.sh`
-4. For non-interactive login, you need the credentials in `/etc/openvpn/openvpn.nordvpn.pass`
+3. For non-interactive login, you need the credentials in `/etc/openvpn/openvpn.nordvpn.pass`
-5. If you want to automatically use the config on startup of openvpn, make sure to put `AUTOSTART=nord` in `/etc/default/openvpn`
+4. If you want to automatically use the config on startup of openvpn, make sure to put `AUTOSTART=nord` in `/etc/default/openvpn`

 ## Usage
 ```shell script